MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 * **Actively monitor costs**.
 Organizations that are mature Azure users constantly monitor costs and take actions when needed.
 Some organizations even dedicate people to do analysis and suggest changes to usage, and these people more than pay for themselves the first time they find an unused HDInsight cluster that's been running for months.
 * **Use Reserved Instances**.
 Another key tenet for managing costs in the cloud is to use the right tool for the job.
 If you have an IaaS VM that must stay on 24x7, then using a Reserved Instance will save you significant money.
 Finding the right balance between automating the shutdown of VMs and using RIs takes experience and analysis.
 * **Use automation effectively**: Many workloads do not need to be running every day.
-Even turning off a VM for a 4-hour period every day can save you 15% of your cost.
+Even turning off a VM for a four-hour period every day can save you 15% of your cost.
 Automation will pay for itself quickly.
 * **Use resource tags for visibility**: As mentioned elsewhere in this document, using resource tags will allow for better analysis of costs.

 Cost management is a discipline that is core to the effective and efficient running of a public cloud.
 Enterprises that achieve success will be able to control their costs and match them to their actual demand as opposed to overbuying and hoping demand comes.